Maldives national football team: Asian Cup and World Cup qualifications

 Maldives has never qualified for such big tournaments and often classified as a weaker team in the continent.
 Nonetheless, Maldives achieved several impressive results.
 During 2006 World Cup qualification, Maldives stunned by drawing South Korea, an Asian powerhouse, 0–0 at home; and defeating Vietnam, a rising Asian team, in the same ground with an impressive 3–0.
 However, its worst defeat also occurred in the World Cup qualification as they were thrashed 0–17 by Iran in Damascus during 1998 World Cup qualification.

 Team image

-Media coverage

-All Maldives matches are broadcast with full commentary on Television Maldives and Dhivehi Raajjeyge Adu Radio Live.

 Home stadium

 National Football Stadium (ގައުމީ ފުޓުބޯޅަ ދަނޑު) is a multi-purpose stadium in Malé, Maldives.
 It is used mostly for football matches of the Dhivehi League, Maldives FA Cup, and International matches.
 The stadium holds around 11,850 spectators.